"We are indeed a race of wonder women."

-- Posthumous Character: Antiope died several thousand years before Diana was brought to life.
+- Posthumous Character: Antiope, in the post-Crisis universe, died several thousand years before Diana was brought to life.

 - Redemption Equals Death: In Wonder Woman (1942) (Silver Age) after betraying Hippolyta the power hungry Antiope redeems herself by sacrificing her own life in battle to save Hippolyta's.

 - Uncanny Family Resemblance: Her post-Crisis incarnation looks almost exactly Diana save for her blonde hair.

 - Adaptation Dye-Job: In DC Rebirth her Shim'Tar uniform becomes primarily teal, and loses its practical armor components.

 - Adaptational Personality Change: Originally an intellectual pacifist, Rebirth sees Akila reimagined as a warrior rival of Artemis turned villain.

 - Adaptational Skimpiness: While the Shim'Tar armor always showed way more leg than necessary in Rebirth it lost the signature helmet, and added a bare back, shoulders and arms to the deal, the better for ridiculously sexed up poses while fighting.

 - Breast Plate: Prior to Flashpoint her armor was cut impractically low and molded around her breasts when drawn by most artists.
 It also didn't provide any protection for her upper legs.
 In Rebirth her "armor" is not drawn to resemble armor at all, looking more like a tight halter-top swimsuit.